ravinayak/perchwell_assignment/README.md

 }
 ```

-c. `POST /api/v1/buildings`: This endpoint allows us to create a building.
+- **POST /api/v1/buildings**: This endpoint allows us to create a building.
 It returns the building which was created or an error
   response if building could not be created.

 JSON format of payload is as defined as below: